Hexagonal Warping Control of Exceptional Points in Topological Insulator--Ferromagnetic Heterojunctions: Summary and outlook

 \section{Summary and outlook}

 We have studied the emergence of EPs at a TI–FM heterojunction, where the warping term plays crucial role in shaping the NH degeneracies.
 We show that the positions as well as the number of the arising EPs can be tuned by an applied magnetic field.
 Moreover, the EP locations inherit the hexagonal symmetry and are robust to the strength of the warping term of the TI surface state.
+In the absence of the warping term, Bergholtz and Budich have suggested probing the surface conductance of the FM-TI junctions using a third normal lead or using surface spectroscopy techniques \cite{bergholtz2019non}.
+Similar setups may also be used in our proposal with hexagonal warping.
 The prototypical topological material Bi$_2$Te$_3$, with its hexagonally warped surface states will be a suitable avenue for exploring our predictions~\cite{chen2009experimental,alpichshev2010stm}.
 Tuning the Fermi level by gating or doping could allow control over the degree of warping.
 Furthermore, heterostructures between Bi$_2$Te$_3$ and ferromagnets have also been recently fabricated~\cite{chen2022generation}.
-In summary, our work highlights TI–FM heterostructures, with hexagonally warped surface states, as a promising and tunable platform for realizing and probing NH phenomena. \\
+In summary, together with previous work, our study highlights TI–FM heterostructures, with hexagonally warped surface states, as a promising and tunable platform for realizing and probing NH phenomena. \\